 I’m done.
-I’ve had it.
+I’m suffering from ELF (Expat Life Frustrations) and I’ve had it with my expat life.
 I’m ready to call my prince at his office and tell him I’m leaving Moldova.
 I can’t take this anymore, I’m getting a plane ticket out of here.
 I don’t care what Leo Babauta says in his post How to Be Happy Anytime.
 I read it earlier this morning and, true, I was duly impressed, encouraged and fortified by his wisdom.

-That was before I started cutting up chicken.
+That was before I started cutting up the chicken

 It’s Friday and tomorrow we’re having a dinner party.
 It’s going to be 93 F (34 C) this afternoon and 97 F (36 C) tomorrow.
 The living-room-dining-room-kitchen area is not air-conditioned.
-(The bedrooms and my office on the second floor are.)
 Our landlord, who now resides in cool Vancouver, Canada, assured us that air-conditioning on the ground floor was not necessary.
 He was wrong.

 Leo said in his post, and I quote, “There’s nothing I’m ever doing that isn’t the most incredible thing on Earth.”
 Well, he ought to try cutting up chicken with a blunt knife.